 Our degree programmes (LLB and BA) may be taken as Qualifying Law Degrees (excluding Politics, Philosophy & Law).
-If you intend to become a solicitor or barrister, a Qualifying Law Degree (QLD) will exempt you from further study before you enter the vocational stage of professional training.
-In order to attain a QLD you must pass modules in subjects specified as the 'foundations of legal knowledge' by the Solicitors Regulation Authority and the Bar Standards Board.
+If you intend to become a solicitor, a Qualifying Law Degree (QLD) will exempt you from further study before you enter the vocational stage of professional training.
+In order to attain a QLD you must pass modules in subjects specified as the 'foundations of legal knowledge'.
+From 2021 a new framework for qualification as a solicitor will be introduced in which a Solicitors’ Qualifying Examination (SQE) will replace the QLD (for details see our careers blog).
+The new exam will be offered for the first time in 2021.
+However, any student who begins the process for qualifying as a solicitor by commencing a qualifying law degree by December 2021 will still be able to complete their training under the existing rules.

 Currently, a ‘qualifying’ Law degree means that you will have passed the first (academic) stage of training to enter the legal profession as a barrister or solicitor.
 The process by which a student qualifies as a solicitor in England and Wales is due to change in 2021.
 We are launching our new curriculum to coincide with these changes, building on our international reputation for teaching law ‘in context’ and providing what we believe to be the best possible preparation for our students to succeed if they choose to pursue a legal career.
 Consequently, we are making some exciting changes to our degrees for 2021 entry.
 The core and optional modules are currently undergoing approval through the University’s rigorous academic processes.
 As changes are approved, they will be updated on these webpages.
 It is therefore very important that you check this webpage for the latest information before you apply and prior to accepting an offer.
 Find out more about the changes.